iterative/dvc.org/static/docs/get-started/example-versioning.md

 function to pre-calculate bottom, "frozen" part of the net every time it is run.
 Features are written into files, and intention probably was that the `save_bottleneck_feature` can be commented out after the first run.
-It's not very convenient to remember to comment/uncomment it every time data set is changed.
+It's not very convenient to remember to comment/uncomment it every time dataset is changed.

 Here where DVC pipelines feature comes very handy and was designed for.
 We